-Plastic straws could be banned – so what are the cheapest alternatives?
+Plastic straws to be banned from April 2020 – so what are the cheapest alternatives?

-Disposable plastic straws could soon be banned in England in an effort to try to cut down on the amount of plastic we throw away.
-Yet for all sorts of reasons, many of us like (and even need) to use some form of straw - whether due to disability or simply wanting to protect our teeth.
+The Government has just announced that the sale and distribution of disposable plastic straws will be effectively banned in England from next April, in a bid to reduce the amount of plastic we throw away.
+Yet many of us like (and even need) to use some form of straw - whether due to disability or simply wanting to protect our teeth - so what are the cheapest reusable alternatives?

-Unfortunately, if you want to use a straw without it being plastic, you’re going to have to fork out extra.
-Given disposable plastic straws currently sell for less than a penny each (eg, we found 250 for £1 at Poundland), that’s pretty much unavoidable.
+While it's good news for the environment, unfortunately if you want to use a straw without it being single-use plastic, you’re going to have to fork out extra.
+Given disposable plastic straws currently sell for less than a penny each (eg, we found 100 for 59p at Amazon), that’s pretty much unavoidable.
 But we’ve rounded up some of the cheapest alternatives, from disposable paper straws to reusable metal ones.

 What are reusable straws?